cemergin/Adventures-on-the-Wheels-of-Steel/README.md

 #### Basic Circuit

+I used this circuit as a proof of concept for my idea and extended the capabilities from here.
+I feel like starting small is always easier when you are developing projects such as this one.

 ![Basic Circuit](/Schematics/tonearm_basic.png)

 #### Initial Prototype

+The initial prototype used a female MIDI jack to output MIDI information but that's not really convenient if you are mainly creating music with your computer.

 ![Initial Prototype](/Schematics/tonearm_prototype.png)

 #### Final Circuit

+Arduino Leonardo for the resque!

 ![Final Circuit](/Schematics/tonearm_final.png)

 ### Code

+The code is pretty self explanatory.
+Check the comments I added to understand how it does what it does.

 [You can reach the final code here](/Code/tonearm.ino)

 ### Form

+First things first, I suck at CAD!
+On the other hand, I have a couple friends that are experts at it, so I got some help while designing the right enclosure for my circuit.

 #### "With A Little Help From My Friends"<sup>**</sup>